iaine/web-accessibility/docs/docs/usage.md

 ### Installing

 The tool is a command line tool that relies on having at least the Firefox webdriver to run.
-You can optionaly run it with a Chrome driver, but this needs to be installed.
+You can optionally run it with a Chrome driver, but this needs to be installed.

 ### Using the Tool